robotics-88/open-drone-docs/docs/setup/drones/support.md

 We use the mediamtx video server so we can easily switch between RTSP, WebRTC, HLS, etc.

 !!! tip
-    If you use the [open drone frontend](frontend.md), this stream will be automatically available in the drone interface.
+    If you use the [open drone frontend](frontend.md), after setup, this stream will be automatically available in the drone interface.

 Download and extract this release:
 ```bash